unicode-org/icu4x/ffi/capi/cpp/docs/source/bidi_ffi.rst

         The length of this map

+    .. cpp:function:: bool is_empty() const

+        Whether this map is empty

     .. cpp:function:: size_t get(size_t index) const

         Get element at ``index``.
 Returns 0 when out of bounds (note that 0 is also a valid in-bounds value, please use ``len()`` to avoid out-of-bounds)